MrJasonDEX/MrJasonDex/readme.md

 ### Modding Resource Website *(Coming Soon)*
 A dedicated platform for ethical modding guides, tutorials, and community contributions — stay tuned!

+### Recent Work Highlights
+Here are some repositories showcasing my current work and ongoing projects:

+- [MrJasonDex Repository](https://github.com/MrJasonDEX/MrJasonDex) — My personal GitHub repo with scripts, tools, and projects across IT, automation, and modding.
+- [Automation Scripts](https://github.com/MrJasonDEX/automation-scripts) — Python and shell scripts for Raspberry Pi automation and IT workflow optimizations.
+- [Console Mods & Tools](https://github.com/MrJasonDEX/console-mods) — Collection of ethical console modding tools and UI enhancements for PlayStation.

+*(Note: Replace with actual repo links if you want; you can add descriptions for each.)*

 ---

 ## 💡 Past Projects – The Articulate Hub